avigewirtz/avigewirtz.github.io-/armlab/background/logging-into-armlab.md

 {% tabs %}
 {% tab title="Mac" %}
-On macOS, you will connect to armlab via Terminal by invoking the _ssh_ command.
+On macOS, you can connect to armlab via Terminal by invoking the _ssh_ command.

 1. Open Terminal and enter the following command: